QualiSystems/shellfoundry/README.md

 ## Dependencies

-Development of **shellfoundry** would not have been possible without the open source libraries it depends on:
+Development of **ShellFoundry** would not have been possible without the open source libraries it depends on:

 - [cookiecutter](https://github.com/audreyr/cookiecutter)
 - [requests](http://docs.python-requests.org/)